Söderboda old-growth forest

 Here is a list of conservation species recorded so far:

-An added bonus of Fågelskärsuddens old-growth forest is its location in eastern Svealand, where soil carbon sequestration is the highest in the country.
-In the alpine meadows, we have a good idea of how much CO2 has been sequestered by tree growth over the past 60 years.
+An extra bonus with Söderboda old-growth forest is its location in eastern Svealand, where carbon sequestration in the soil is the highest in the country.
+In the alk bog we have a good idea of how much CO2 has been sequestered through tree growth over the last 60 years.

 Forestry plans from the larger part of Fågelskärsudden and the one we received when we acquired Svartsundets old-growth forest gives a good picture of how much area is now preserved from felling and thinning and how much CO2 can be bound in the different parts of old-growth forest in the future.

-Protecting Fågelskärsudden old-growth forest and other similar ancient forests is the most important action we can take to slow down climate change with immediate effect.
+To protect Söderboda old-growth forest and other similar old-growth forests is the most important action we can take to slow climate change with immediate effect

-In June 2022, contracts were signed and deposits paid for both sites.
-Through the fundraising for Svartsundets old-growth forest and strong fundraising in 2021 and the first half of 2022, we had already collected most of the purchase proceeds.
-In the spring of 2023, additional land was acquired (Kalvgrundet).
+In May 2020, the first area was acquired Svartsundets old-growth forest .
+In June 2022, contracts were signed and down payments were made for two land areas, and in March 2023 for a fourth.
+Through the collection to Svartsundets old-growth forest and a strong collection in 2021 and the first half of 2022, we had already collected a large part of the purchase price.
 The land survey where all acquired property parts were merged was completed in the fall of 2023.
-Join us and
+You can still earmark donations in the area and contribute to being able to acquire more old-growth forest :

-Fågelskärsuddens old-growth forest is located on Gräsö, an island at the northern end of Roslagen in Uppsala County.
-You get there by going to Öregrund and from there by regular free car ferry.
-Click here for the ferry's timetable and other information..
-It is easiest to get to Fågelskärsuddens old-growth forest with your own vehicle.
-By public transportation you can get from Uppsala Central Station with bus 811 (click here for timetable) to Öregrund and from there with bus 854 (click here for timetable) to Norrbacka vägskäl on Gräsö which is located at these coordinates 60.44494, 18.40913 (bus 854 may need to be pre-booked three hours before departure).
+Soderboda old-growth forest is located on Gräsö, an island at the northern end of Roslagen in Uppsala County.
+You can get there by going to Öregrund and from there by regular free car ferry.
+Click here for the ferry timetable and other information .
+The easiest way to get to Fågelskärsudden is old-growth forest with your own vehicle.
+By public transport you can get from Uppsala Central Station by bus 811 ( click here for timetable ) to Öregrund and from there by bus 854 ( click here for timetable ) to Norrbacka crossroads on Gräsö which is located at these coordinates 60.44494, 18.40913 (bus 854 may need to be pre-ordered three hours before departure).

-The journey from Norrbacka junction is on a private forest road of varying quality.
-Especially the last stretch is a very rough and stony road that you travel on at your own risk for your means of transportation/vehicle.
-If you drive a car, you should preferably have four-wheel drive and high ground clearance for the last stretch.
-Otherwise, park at the latest at these WGS84 decimal coordinates 60.445574, 18.450383.
-If you want to find a suitable place to pitch a tent for the night, you can enter these WGS84 decimal coordinates as follows 60.431032, 18.461265from where the southeastern part, with its stunning rocky outcrops and ancient pines, is most easily reached by taking a forest road past a holiday home and then following open or overgrown meadows down to the southeast.
-If you instead follow the forest road further towards Bålgrundsfjärden, you can more easily reach the rocky ground in the center of the area and reach the path along the eastern edge of the marsh east of the rocky ground.
+The journey from Norrbacka crossroads is on a single forest road of varying quality.
+The last stretch in particular is a very bumpy and rocky road that you travel on at your own risk for your means of transport/vehicle.
+If you are driving a car, you should preferably have four-wheel drive and high ground clearance for the last stretch.
+Otherwise, park at these WGS84 decimal coordinates 60.445574, 18.450383 at the latest.
+If you want to find a suitable place to pitch a tent for the night, you can enter these WGS84 decimal coordinates 60.431032, 18.461265 , from where the southeastern part with its fantastic rocky terrain and old pine trees is most easily reached via a forest road past a holiday home and then by following open or overgrown meadowland down to the southeast.
+If you instead follow the forest road further towards Bålgrundsfjärden, you will more easily get up onto the rocky ground in the center of the area and reach the path along the eastern edge of the marsh east of the rocky ground and further out through the wilderness towards the area's northeastern shore.

 .

-Click here for a collection map of the areas, where you can see which areas have already been sponsored through previous contributions to Svartsundets old-growth forest .
-You can also see where the new forest squares and areas in Fågelskärsuddens old-growth forest are located.
-The map will be continuously updated with more information.
+Click here for a fundraising map of the areas, where you can see which areas have already been sponsored through previous contributions to Svartsundets old-growth forest You can also see where the different forest squares and areas in Söderboda are. old-growth forest is located.
+The map will be updated continuously with more information.